mguardarini/Nodejs/Bitcoin API/README.txt

 Hello.

-This is a simple script to test requests for the API. https://www.coindesk.com/api/
+This is a simple script to test requests for the Coindesk API. https://www.coindesk.com/api/

 If you want to test, please install the packages and run the example below: